neil-forks/PineSAM-river/docs/user-guide/usage.md

 - Categories can be clicked to collapse and reduce screen clutter.
 - Setting numbers can be changed two ways: moving the slider or simply typing on the box next to the slider.
 - Drop-down menus are used for clarity of text choices.
-- Toggle choices are used for all check box items ballot_box_with_check seen on the pinecil (e.g. detailed idle).
+- Toggle choices are used for any check boxes  seen on the pinecil (e.g. detailed idle).
 - Settings functions are listed [Ralim's IronOS here](https://ralim.github.io/IronOS/Settings/).
 <br>
 ![Settings Categories](../img/categories.png)